Katalin Karikó

 Mustafa Diken

-Dr. Mustafa Diken received his Ph.D. in tumor immunology from Johannes Gutenberg University, Mainz and is currently serving as the Deputy Director of Immunotherapy Development Center at TRON and Vice President of Vaccines & Immunology at BioNTech RNA Pharmaceuticals.
-His research focuses on the development of novel cancer and infectious disease vaccines based on antigen-encoding messenger RNA (mRNA) and the elucidation of immunomodulatory mechanisms for immunotherapy.
-His other scientific interests include assay development for preclinical testing of vaccines.
-Dr. Diken is also the scientific program director of the Association for Cancer Immunotherapy (CIMT), a non-profit organization aimed at advancing cancer immunotherapy.
+Dr. Mustafa Diken received his Ph.D. in tumor immunology from Johannes Gutenberg University, Mainz under the provision of Prof. Ugur Sahin and is currently serving as Director of Disease Research Center at Translational Oncology Institute (TRON) as well as Vice President Vaccines & Immunology at BioNTech SE.
+His research focuses on the development of novel cancer vaccines based on antigen-encoding messenger RNA (mRNA) and the elucidation of immunomodulatory mechanisms for cancer immunotherapy.
+His research led to novel mRNA vaccines which are currently being tested in several clinical trials and development of an mRNA vaccine against SARS-CoV-2.
+Dr. Diken is also a board member and the scientific program director of the Association for Cancer Immunotherapy (CIMT), a non-profit organization aimed at advancing cancer immunotherapy.

 Moderna